Air quality

 Older adults and children

-• Take extra precaution with children, who are more susceptible to smoke because their breathing systems are still developing, and they breathe in more air (and therefore more smoke) than adults
+- Children are more susceptible to smoke because their breathing systems are still developing.
+They breathe in more air (and therefore more smoke) than adults

 While driving

 HEPA air filtration units typically come with replaceable carbon pre-filters that remove volatile organic compounds in wildfire smoke, such as benzene, acrolein and formaldehyde.
 Pre-filters take care of larger particles, such as pollen, too.
-And one more bonus: because the units blow out filtered air, they double as fans!
+As the units blow out filtered air, they double as fans

 Most units list the size of the room they can filter effectively.
 Others list a clean air delivery rate (CADR), in which case, choose a tobacco smoke CADR that covers at least two-thirds of the room’s area.
 For example, a 10’ x 12’ room (120 square feet) would require an air cleaner with a tobacco smoke CADR of at least 80.
 If you buy a portable air cleaner, follow the manufacturer’s specifications to choose the right size for the room you will use it in.